zchochul/AliceO2/README.md

 `export ALIBUILD_WORK_DIR="$HOME/alice/sw"` <br>
 ``eval "`alienv shell-helper`"`` <br>
 `eval "$(direnv hook bash)"` <br>
-This can be written anywhere and will work but try writing it in one place, for example at the end of ~/.bashrc file <br>
+This can be written anywhere and it will work, but try writing it in one place, for example at the end of ~/.bashrc file <br>

 ## How to run a code?
 In your directory with an AOD file type: <br>